mandrewj/Amphidorini-transcriptomics/README.md

 `for FILE in *.txt ; do echo "${FILE%.txt}     $(cat $FILE | tr -d '\n')" >> alignment.phy; done`

-These phylip files were then analyzed using RAxML on the CIPRES gateway(https://www.phylo.org/portal2/).
+These phylip files, available in the Concatenated_sequences folder, were then analyzed using RAxML on the CIPRES gateway(https://www.phylo.org/portal2/).

 ###ASTRAL-II coalescent analyses
 Each a gene tree was inferred for each ortholog group using raxml, and then the gene trees and bootstrap files were moved to a folder for analysis